Daniella-Afonso-ML/car_price_prediction/README.md

 A Web App to predict the price of a car based on its features.

-App is deployed in Heroku, hit the link to access it : [Open in Heroku](https://toDeploy/)
+App is deployed in Streamlit, hit the link to access it : [Open in Streamlit](https://carpriceprediction-xu5bjt4kticbrrwce6hnut.streamlit.app/)

 ## Summary